 To enter Banff National Park you must purchase a park pass – found here

-If you’re visiting Alberta or BC from the USA, you do not need a plug in adapter
+If you’re visiting Alberta or BC from the USA, you do not need a plug-in the adapter

 If this is your first time hearing about the “8 Day Vacay” and would like some more background info, please click here.